-5) Consider using Insurance to save on your Vehicle Finance
+5) Consider using insurance to save on your Car finance

-It is possible to secure a lower interest rate on car and personal loans in South Africa if you have life insurance or disability insurance.
+It is possible to secure a lower interest rate on vehicle finance if you have life insurance or disability insurance.
 This is because lenders take into account the risk of you becoming unable to repay your loan due to death or disability.